InersIn/MHL/Lab/Android/Notekeeper/README.md

    ![variable dest info](images/variabl%20dest%20info.png)

-7. And also get our title length and used it for loop through each char our title and copy it to `title_copy` which the can caused buffer overflow.
+7. And also get our title length and used it for loop through each char our title and copy it to `title_copy` which this can caused buffer overflow.

    ![for loop cause bof](images/overflow%20flow.png)